 2. Remington Model 700 CDL

 Arguably the most popular deer hunting rifles ever, the Remington Model 700 CDL has proven itself as a high performer in the deer woods since its inception.
 And, luckily for all you lefties, it now comes in a left-handed configuration.

 It's famous for its regal appearance, sporting a finely finished wood stock with checkering at the grips, but it's just as capable as it is pretty.
 For those shooting standard calibers (.270 Winchester and .30-06 Springfield), the Remington 700 integrates a 24-inch carbon steel barrel with a wooden stock and weighs about 7.5 pounds (without optics).
 The hinged floorplate magazine offers space to hold four cartridges and can be loaded from the top of the receiver.

 3. Browning X-Bolt Hunter

-Equipped with Browning's "rotary magazine," cartridges sit in line with the bolt, making reloading efficient and snag-free.
-Additionally, the X-Bolt Hunter comes standard with Browning's "feather trigger system," which offers practically zero trigger creep and is screw-adjustable from 3.5-5 pounds.
+It also comes equipped with Browning's "rotary magazine," which allows cartridges to sit in line with the bolt to make reloading efficient and snag-free.
+Additionally, the X-Bolt Hunter comes standard with Browning's "feather trigger system," which offers practically zero trigger creep and is screw-adjustable from 3.5 to 5 pounds.

 4. Weatherby Mark V Left-Handed Rifle